Pierre de Villiers: Chief of the Defence Staff

-The French Foreign Legion, on 30 April 2015, commemorated their 152nd anniversary of Camaron in presence of de Villiers.
-Commemorating also the 70th Liberation Anniversary, Général de Villiers declared that " Commemorating Camerone is commemorating the courage, the cult of the mission, the respect of senior veterans, giving the youth a formidable message of hope for the future", while also adding that "« honor and fidelity are always values which gather »".
+The French Foreign Legion, on 30 April 2015, commemorated their 152nd anniversary of Camarón in presence of Chief of the Defence Staff Pierre de Villiers.
+Commemorating also the 70th Liberation Anniversary, General Pierre de Villiers declared that "commemorating Camerone is commemorating the courage, the cult of the mission, the respect of senior veterans, giving the youth a formidable message of hope for the future", while also adding that "honour and fidelity are always values which gather".

-During the ceremony, Adjudant-Chef François Monarcha, born in Poland 98 years and «4 months ago»- the senior veteran was insisting on this precision-, was part of the main parade as he was accompanied by a former Harki and a non-commissioned officer of British origin.
-Addressing the legionnaires, Général de Villiers declared "« Your regimental colors and flags do not have enough folds and space in them to house and contain all your titles of glory » ".
+During the ceremony, Adjudant-Chef François Monarcha, born in Poland 98 years prior, was part of the main parade as he was accompanied by a former Harki and a non-commissioned officer of British origin.
+Addressing the legionnaires, General de Villiers declared: "Your regimental colours and flags do not have enough folds and space in them to house and contain all your titles of glory".

-Position on defence budget
+Position on the defence budget

-In December 2016, de Villiers called for an increase in armed forces' budget from 1.7% to 2% of gross domestic product (GDP) before 2022.
+In December 2016, Pierre de Villiers called for an increase in armed forces' budget from 1.7% to 2% of gross domestic product (GDP) before 2022.
 This would allow France to meet the NATO defense spending requirements which at the time were only met by the United States, Greece, United Kingdom, Estonia and Poland.

-In March 2017, de Villiers again expressed support for increasing the defence budget to 2% of GDP by 2022 - an increase of about three billion euros per year.
+In March 2017, Pierre de Villiers again expressed support for increasing the defence budget to 2% of GDP by 2022 - an increase of about three billion euros per year.
 Emmanuel Macron announced a promise to increase the defence budget to 2% by 2025 and Marine Le Pen announced in Lyon that she wishes to see the defence budget increased to 3% of GDP in order to build a new aircraft carrier, recruit 50,000 new military personnel, and progressively reintroduce compulsory military service, starting with a 3-month commitment.